Charixfox/HD120-Controller/README.md

 Copyright 2017 Kit Parenteau

-Version score: 0.1.1.0
+Version score: 0.2.0.0

 The lighting controller that comes standard for HD120 RGB fans left something to be desired.
 This code allows a 5V Arduino AVR to be used as a controller for the fan lighting.
 * An Arduino Micro or Micro Pro is recommended due to its physical size and hardware capabilities
 * FastLED Library 3.1 or newer, and Arduino.cc IDE 1.8.1 or newer are required.

 This is the initial version of this software.
-It is -NOT- the same as the video, which uses demo code to control the lights globally.
+It is -NOT- the same as the prototype video, which uses demo code to control the lights globally.
 I will hopefully implement some of the video functions as modes.
+Version 0.2.0.0 was used to make the fancier video.

 Consider this to be an ALPHA version.
 Some assembly required.
 Do not taunt code.
 Comments may cause sweating or blindness.